Belle Meade Plantation

 417 Broadway, Downtown

-The Ernest Tubb Record Shop, with its vast array of blue-grass and classic country music, also hosts a live WSM-AM radio show each Saturday night—a Midnight Jamboree—at its other location at 2416 Music Drive.
+The Ernest Tubb Record Shop, with its vast array of bluegrass and classic country music, also hosts a live WSM-AM radio show each Saturday night after the Grand Ole Opry.
+It airs from the Texas Troubadour Theatre in Music Valley and was established in 1947.

-Each week the Grand Ole Opry takes place as a showcase of the best country, bluegrass, and folk bands in the country.
+Several times a week, the Grand Ole Opry takes place as a showcase of the best country, bluegrass, and folk bands in the country.
 The night GP caught it on a visit back to the Ryman, she saw the amazing Emmylou Harris, Carrie Underwood, and Vince Gill, just to give you an idea of the kind of all-star casts the Opry always hosts.
-The entire show is broadcast live every Saturday on WSM-AM at 7pm and is the longest running radio show in history.
+The entire show is broadcast live on WSM-AM at 7 p.m. and is the longest-running radio show in history.
 People say the Opry is touristy, and this is true, but it is at the same time absolutely authentic and the quality of the concerts is truly remarkable.

 116 Fifth Ave., Downtown

-The Ryman was founded as a church in 1892, which explains the stained glass windows and church pew seating.
-In the mid-20th century it came to house the legendary Johnny Cash television show and the weekly Grand Ole Opry concert and radio show, which was broadcast on WSM-AM.
-The Opry and the radio show have since moved house, but the Ryman remains a must-experience concert venue for its spectacular acoustics.
+The Ryman was founded as a church in 1892, which explains the church pew seating.
+In the mid-twentieth century it came to house the legendary Johnny Cash television show and the weekly Grand Ole Opry concert and radio show, which was broadcast on WSM-AM.
+The television show is no more, and the Opry has moved to a new home at the Grand Ole Opry House, but the Ryman remains a must-experience concert venue for its spectacular acoustics.
 Definitely try to get tickets to a show there and skip the daytime museum tour: You can kill two birds with one stone and check out the display cases while you’re at the concert.

 You may also like